Chronic myelogenous leukemia

 Chronic myelogenous leukemia (CML), also known as chronic myeloid leukemia, is a cancer of the white blood cells.
 It is a form of leukemia characterized by the increased and unregulated growth of myeloid cells in the bone marrow and the accumulation of these cells in the blood.
-CML is a clonal bone marrow stem cell disorder in which a proliferation of mature granulocytes (neutrophils, eosinophils and basophils) and their precursors is found; characteristic increase in basophils is clinically relevant.
+CML is a clonal bone marrow stem cell disorder in which a proliferation of mature granulocytes (neutrophils, eosinophils, and basophils) and their precursors is found; a characteristic increase in basophils is clinically relevant.
 It is a type of myeloproliferative neoplasm associated with a characteristic chromosomal translocation called the Philadelphia chromosome.

-CML is largely treated with targeted drugs called tyrosine-kinase inhibitors (TKIs) which have led to dramatically improved long-term survival rates since 2001.
-These drugs have revolutionized treatment of this disease and allow most patients to have a good quality of life when compared to the former chemotherapy drugs.
+CML is largely treated with targeted drugs called tyrosine-kinase inhibitors (TKIs), which have led to dramatically improved long-term survival rates since 2001.
+These drugs have revolutionized the treatment of this disease and allow most patients to have a good quality of life when compared to the former chemotherapy drugs.
 In Western countries, CML accounts for 15–25% of all adult leukemias and 14% of leukemias overall (including the pediatric population, where CML is less common).

 Signs and symptoms

-The way CML presents depends on the stage of the disease at diagnosis as it has been known to skip stages in some cases.
+The way CML presents depends on the stage of the disease at diagnosis, as it has been known to skip stages in some cases.

-Most patients (~90%) are diagnosed during the chronic stage which is most often asymptomatic.
+Most patients (~90%) are diagnosed during the chronic stage, which is most often asymptomatic.
 In these cases, it may be diagnosed incidentally with an elevated white blood cell count on a routine laboratory test.
-It can also present with symptoms indicative of hepatosplenomegaly and the resulting left upper quadrant pain this causes.
-The enlarged spleen may put pressure on the stomach causing a loss of appetite and resulting weight loss.
-It may also present with mild fever and night sweats due to an elevated basal level of metabolism.
+It can also present with symptoms indicative of hepatosplenomegaly and the resulting left upper quadrant pain caused by splenomegaly.
+The enlarged spleen may put pressure on the stomach, causing a loss of appetite and resulting in weight loss.
+It may also present with mild fever and night sweats due to an elevated basal metabolism level.

-Some (<10%) are diagnosed during the accelerated stage which most often presents bleeding, petechiae and ecchymosis.
-In these patients fevers are most commonly the result of opportunistic infections.
+Some (<10%) are diagnosed during the accelerated stage, which most often presents bleeding, petechiae, and ecchymosis.
+In these patients, fevers are most commonly the result of opportunistic infections.

-Some patients are initially diagnosed in the blast phase in which the symptoms are most likely fever, bone pain and an increase in bone marrow fibrosis.
+Some patients are initially diagnosed in the blast phase, in which the symptoms are most likely fever, bone pain, and an increase in bone marrow fibrosis.